 Various PADI dive courses are also available including Nitrox.

-On the 7 night trips, the Carpe Novo usually visit dive sites in the South & North Male Atolls and Ari Atoll.
-The 10-night trips visit those and additional dive sites in Vaavu, Meemu, Thaa, Laamu and Huvadhoo Atolls.
+On the 7 night trips, the Carpe Novo usually visits dive sites in the South & North Male Atolls and Ari Atoll.
+The 10-night trips visit those also and additional dive sites in Vaavu, Meemu, Thaa, Laamu and Huvadhoo Atolls.
 Some 10-night cruises may also dive Lhaviyani, Raa, Baa and Rashdoo Atolls.

 Trip dates & Availability

-Carpe Novo Male Extras Payable Locally (as of August 2018)
+Carpe Novo Male Extras Payable Locally

 |Nitrox fills (per week)||100||USD|||||100|